anirudh2019/Automated_proctoring_system/README.md

   5. Student staring away from screen abnormal number of times (staring out of screen, staring down for accessing mobile or a book)
   6. Student spoofing his presence

+### Dataset:
+OEP dataset is used for testing which can be downloaded from here(http://cvlab.cse.msu.edu/oep-dataset.html)

 ### Results:
 Our proctoring system has scored 95.3% accuracy whereas basline accuracy is 93.4%.
 <br>A glimpse of live proctoring on test dataset:<br><br>